Alexander Rossi: 2012–14: Caterham

-For the 2012 Formula One season, he joined Caterham F1 as a test driver alongside reserve driver Giedo van der Garde.
-At the Spanish round he drove Heikki Kovalainen's car in the first practice session, becoming the first American to drive in a Formula One session (during a race weekend) since Scott Speed at the 2007 European Grand Prix.
-In 2013, he drove for Caterham in the first practice session of the Canadian Grand Prix and at Silverstone in July for the young driver test.
+For the 2012 Formula One season, Rossi joined Caterham F1 as a test driver alongside reserve driver Giedo van der Garde.
+At the Spanish round, he drove Heikki Kovalainen's car in the first practice session, becoming the first American to drive in a Formula One session (during a race weekend) since Scott Speed at the 2007 European Grand Prix.
+In 2013, Rossi drove for Caterham in the first practice session of the Canadian Grand Prix and at Silverstone in July for the young driver test.

 Later in the season, he again participated in the first practice session at the United States Grand Prix, his home race.
-In 2014, he drove the Caterham in the first practice session of the Canadian Grand Prix.
-Rossi departed Caterham following the departure of Tony Fernandes and the entrance of new Swiss and Middle Eastern investors in July 2014.
+In 2014, Rossi drove the Caterham in the first practice session of the Canadian Grand Prix.
+He departed Caterham following the departure of Tony Fernandes and the entrance of new Swiss and Middle Eastern investors in July 2014.

 2014–16: Marussia/Manor

 Following his departure from Caterham, Rossi joined Marussia F1 as reserve driver for the remainder of the 2014 season.
 He was initially set to make his Formula One debut at the Belgian Grand Prix, replacing British driver Max Chilton, although Marussia later reversed that decision.
-He later was set to replace the injured Jules Bianchi at the Russian Grand Prix, but Marussia later decided to only run a single car for Chilton.
+Rossi later was set to replace the injured Jules Bianchi at the Russian Grand Prix, but Marussia later decided to only run a single car for Chilton.